nexiakele/Revisiting-Feature-Fusion-for-RGB-T-Salient-Object-Detection/README.md

-# Employing Bilinear Fusion and Saliency Prior Information for RGB-D Salient Object Detection
+# Revisiting Feature Fusion for RGB-T Salient Object Detection
-The official repo of the TCSVT paper: 'Employing Bilinear Fusion and Saliency Prior Information for RGB-D Salient Object Detection'.
+The official repo of the TCSVT paper: 'Revisiting Feature Fusion for RGB-T Salient Object Detection'.